alexksikes/fSphinx/tutorial/README.md

     # the query that should be sent to sphinx: '(@year 1999) (@genres drama) (@actors harrison ford)'
     print query.sphinx

-We can toggle any term on or off and see how the user and Sphinx query differs:
+We can toggle any terms on or off and see how the user and the Sphinx query differ:

     # let's toggle the year field off
     query.ToggleOff('@year 1999')